huggingface/trl/CONTRIBUTING.md

 ## Do you want to contribute to the documentation?

-* Docs are are in the `docs/` folder and can be updated there.
+* Docs are in the `docs/` folder and can be updated there.